GiovanniCodes/fb-cp-wk9/README.md

 So to get started, make sure you have authenticated access to your cloud provider.
 You can provision the VMs any way you like, but you will need to be able to access the VMs via SSH.

 GCP Users
 To begin, download and install the GCP SDK on your local machine and initialize it such that you can use gcloud from the command line.
 Be sure to set a default region and zone (these instructions were tested against the us-central1 region and us-central1-c zone).
-Once you've initialized, you should be able to run gcloud config list and see the project, region, and zone configured in the output.*
+Once you've initialized, you should be able to run gcloud config list and see the project, region, and zone configured in the output.

+---
 Milestone 1: Create MHN Admin VM

 Start by creating the MHN Admin VM via your cloud provider.
 The VM needs to have an internet-facing IP and accessible to you via ssh (or a similar protocol).
 As specified above, you can use a small or micro-sized VM for this, but the following attributes are required: